-Student welfare and safety is achieved with the support and co-operation of students, particularly for those students aged under 18.
+Student welfare and safety is achieved with the support and co-operation of students.

-Students will also be made aware that they should report any concerns about other students or staff to a manager (who will also be the Safeguarding Designated Person).
+Students will also be made aware that they should report any concerns about other students or staff to a manager (who will also be the Designated Safeguarding Officer).